When to Use a Scissor Lift Harness

 Sign Up for Fall Protection Certification Training Today!

-CertifyMeOnline.net offers OSHA-compliant scissor lift, aerial lift, and AWP safety training, including fall protection classes.
+CertifyMeOnline.net offers OSHA-compliant scissor lifts, aerial lifts, and AWP safety training, including fall protection classes.
 With our classes, you can become an expert in elevated work platform (EWP) harness requirements and scissor lift fall protection.
 To learn more or to sign up for one of our safety training classes, please contact us online or call us today at (602) 277-0615.